dkd/paymill-ruby/README.md

     Paymill::Client.create(email: "stefan.sprenger@dkd.de", description: "He is a Ruby guy.")

-Or find a existing client
+Or find a existing client:

     Paymill::Client.find("client_88a388d9dd48f86c3136")

-For retrieving a collection of all clients
+For retrieving a collection of all clients you might use the `all`

-    Paymill::Client.all()
+operation:

+    Paymill::Client.all

-We currently only support `create`, `find` and `all` operations.
+We currently only support the operations `create`, `find` and `all`.

 Requirements
 =====